 Also see a great list of fellowships compiled by Dr. Hannah Burrack at NCSU for her fellowship and grant writing class ENT 791.

 Individuals interested in postdoctoral work in our lab should either apply to advertised positions in this website or contact Lina Quesada via email with a copy of their CV and a brief statement of research interests.
-I strongly encourage postdoctoral researchers to seek their own funding since it provides grant writing experience as well as your own funding to start your independent research program, which will make you more attractive for the job market.
+We also encourage you to contact lab members and alumni to have a good understanding of our lab environment and expectations.
+I strongly encourage postdoctoral researchers to seek their own funding since it provides grant writing experience as well as your own funding to start your independent research program, which can make you more attractive for the job market.
 Contact us if you would like to discus the possibility of writing a grant proposal to fund postdoctoral work hosted in our lab.

 Fellowships for postdocs